Can I borrow tool as of April 29th 2021?

 - All the workshop sessions will have a limit of 6 participants.
 This will allow for social distancing and help reduce the risk.

 How does the new induction system work?

-The first hour of each session will be a compulsory safety induction of the machines and the health and safety of working in a community workshop.
+All members are required to attend a health and safety community workshop induction.
 It has been a long year for everyone so we want to make sure you still remember how to use the machines safely and follow our workshop etiquette.
-Everyone who has attended the induction will receive a badge and won’t be required to attend the first hour on their next visit, unless it’s for a session where they would like to get a higher level induction.
+Everyone who has attended the induction will receive a badge and will be able to come to any of the regular open sessions.
+They can attend additional inductions where they would like to get a higher level induction.
 Inductions will be valid for both the Porty & Leith workshops and badges will be kept on site.

-- = mitre saw, band/scroll saw, plunge saw, drill press
+3 = mitre saw, band/scroll saw, drill press, standing sanders

 How can I book a workshop session?

-Tickets for sessions will be bookable at 9am on Tuesday the week before on our Eventbrite page.
+We will release tickets for sessions on our Eventbrite page as far in advance as possible.
 As they are volunteer powered it depends on our volunteers availability if sessions will take place.

 These sessions are free and out of courtesy to other members we ask you not to book two weeks in a row.
+If there is still an open spot 24 hours before the session, feel free to book.
 You can cancel your booking 48 hours in advance.
 This will give us the opportunity to offer a workbench to another member on the waitlist.
 If you fail to attend the session without cancelling, we have the right to deduct a no-show fee donation of £5 from your registered myTurn card.